frnmst/md-toc/docs/markdown_specification.rst

   Apparently GitHub (and possibly others) filter HTML tags in the anchor links.
   This is an undocumented feature (?) so the ``remove_html_tags`` function was added to address this problem.
-Due to the complexity of the task of designing an algorithm to detect HTML tags, regular expressions came in handy.
+Instead of designing an algorithm to detect HTML tags, regular expressions came in handy.
 All the rules present in https://spec.commonmark.org/0.28/#raw-html have been followed by the letter.
 Regular expressions are divided by type and are composed at the end by concatenating all the strings.
 For example: